SwissDataScienceCenter/renku/docs/user/firststeps.rst

 In the JupyterLab interface, we can see that a few files already exist.
 Let's start by adding data using the `Renku CLI <http://renku-python.readthedocs.io/>`_.

-From JupyterLab, start a terminal.
+From JupyterLab, start a terminal, under File -> New Launcher; it may be handy to start memorizing some key combinations at this point, use Shift+Cmd+L on MacOS or Ctrl+Shift+L on Linux.

 .. image:: ../_static/images/jupyterlab-open-terminal.png
     :width: 85%